kyberdrb/vscode_cpp_cmake_example_project/README.md

 # VSCode CMake C++ project template

 Why?
 Because my CLion license expired.
+And because I want to make C++ development make accessible for more people.
+Because C++ is awesome!*

 This is an introductory project to the realm of cross-platform, desktop, open-source C++ development.

 Tested on:

-- Arch Linux with GCC 14.2.1
+- Arch Linux with GCC 14.2.1 and 15.1.1
 - Windows 11 with MSVC 19.43.34810

 ## The Path of Least Resistance - Simplified Guide